gobitfly/eth2-knowledge-base/powVsPos.md

 4. Rich doesn’t necessarily get richer
 5. Proof-of- **work** , requires (expensive) effort in the real world, which can network make attacks expensive.

+## Proof of Stake (PoS)

+Proof of stake was introduced back in 2011 on the [bitcointalk forum](https://bitcointalk.org/index.php?topic=27787.0) Before we start off, it’s important to acknowledge that there are different implementations of PoS, but they are all similar. **All of them put money into stake**

+#### How does it work?

+PoS uses a pseudo random election process to choose one of the available nodes to be the next block proposer (=validator) and process the next block.
+In order to be one of the chosen nodes, coin holders need to lock up their coins (=stake) into the network.
+By increasing the stake, the odds of being a chosen node also increases and so does the total block reward.
+Obviously, the consensus algorithm **shouldn’t** always favour the wealthiest nodes all the time.
+Therefore, current PoS systems take different criteria into account.

+##### Block selection types

+###### Randomised block selection

+The system chooses a node with a combination of the highest stake and lowest hash value.
+In public blockchains these information are known to the public, therefore the next node can be predicted.

+##### Coin Age Method

+This model chooses a node based on how long it has been staking for.
+The calculation is simple: **(Number of coins) x (Number of days staked)**.
+Once a node has been chosen, the coin age is set back to 0.
+This prevents huge stake holders from continuously having the highest priority.
+If an honest staker decides to stop validating blocks, they will receive all of their staked coins and additionally their belonging block rewards.

+**Security in PoS:**
+The locked stake is a motivator to **not** act maliciously.
+In case of an malicious attack, the attacker will lose a part or even all of his stake. **If the rewards are higher than the attack costs**, the incentives are given to not attack the network.
+Like PoW, a successful attack would require 51% of the circulating supply.

+##### Ethereum 2.0 and Proof of Stake

+As of now, Ethereum is running the PoW consensus algorithm, but plans to move to Proof of stake in the near future.
+The Ethereum 2.0 research team modified the PoS algorithm slightly, which was required to perform the transition from PoW to Pos.

+Since Ethereum 2.0 has not shipped yet, it is hard to say whether these modifications turned out in favor or not.
+Some of these changes are covered in our [glossary](https://kb.beaconcha.in/glossary).
+The main idea stays the same.
+Coins get locked.
+*Benefits and weaknesses will be listed in the “DPoS” section.*

+## Delegated Proof of Stake (DPoS)

+The DPoS consensus algorithm was invented in 2014 by a developer called Daniel Larimer and implemented in his project “EOS”.
+It’s an modification to the PoS idea.

+#### How does it work?

+In this specific case we are going to refer to the EOS network.
+EOS-coin holders are maintaining the system by an election system.
+Coin holders have the ability to vote for delegates and give them the power to validate new blocks, process transactions and earn block rewards.
+The number of delegates (=witnesses) is restricted to 21 entities.The power each witness gets is proportional to the amount of coins they have been voted with.

+These witnesses have the choice to forward their votes to another witness, who are then able to vote on their behalf.
+In other words, if Witness_X has the voting power of 5 and Witness_Y the power of 10, Witness_X can hand his votes over to Witness_Y who then has 15.

+**Processing blocks and transactions:**
+Delegates take turns in validating blocks, process a new block every 2 seconds and each delegate is scheduled for a specific time slot.
+If a block producer acts maliciously, they lose their reputation and can be replaced by a new block producer.